mikenewbon/blender-studio/docs/architecture.md

 To be extracted to a separate app:
  - [progress](#progress) - currently inside [training](#training)

-TODO:
+Not implemented yet:
  - [user and profile](#user-profile)
- - flat pages - e.g. an "About" page of a released film
+ - flat pages - e.g. an 'About' page of a released film

 Other:
  - `common` directory - contains the code that is used (or we plan to use it) in more than one app: